pwikapanel/illustrator-panel/README.md

 * need to add the index to each rect, then make sure they're correctly attributed afterwards
 * multiple artboards still doesn't actually save the SVG file
-* backing up artboards works
 * need to see if it will mess up the global undo for re-saving as .ai if there are hidden layers

 * * * * *

 Remaining tasks

+* change title while processing
 * change title for help pane
 * jsx scripts for all buttons
 * actions for all buttons